Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Introduction

-In particular, we consider settings where the observed dataset comprises tuples of the form $\{(\bp^{(k)}, \mathcal{X}^{(k)}): k \in [K]\}$, where $\mathcal{X}^{(k)} \subset \{0,1\}^n$ is a combinatorial selection set and the respective $\bp^{(k)}$ lies in the convex hull $\text{conv}(\mathcal{X}^{(k)}).$ While the set $\mathcal{X}^{(k)}$ may be understood to be capturing the feasible set in a given network (or) a combinatorial selection environment, the respective $\bp^{(k)}$ can be understood as the resulting selection data aggregated/averaged across individual agents.
-For example, in a market for matching agents from $A$ to users in $B$, the set $\mathcal{X}^{(k)}$ may denote the set of feasible assignments available at a given instance and the resulting $\bp^{(k)} = (p_{ij}^{k}: (i,j) \in A \times B)$ may capture the likelihood of agent $i \in A$ being matched with user $j \in B.$ The feasible set instances, denoted by $\mathcal{X}^{(1)},\ldots,\mathcal{X}^{(K)},$ may differ among themselves due to different collections of variables being forced to be zero at different instances, say, due to some pairings being disallowed/unavailable at a given point of a time, (or) due to temporary dysfunction of links in networks.
+In particular, we consider settings where the observed dataset comprises tuples of the form $\{(\mathcal{X}^{(k)}, \bp^{(k)}): k \in [K]\}$, where $K$ is the total number of historical observations, $\mathcal{X}^{(k)} \subseteq \{0,1\}^n$ is a combinatorial selection set, and and the respective $\bp^{(k)}$ lies in the convex hull of $\mathcal{X}^{(k)}.$ While the set $\mathcal{X}^{(k)}$ may be understood to be capturing the feasible set in a given network (or) a combinatorial selection environment, the respective $\bp^{(k)}$ can be understood as the resulting selection data aggregated/averaged across individual agents.
+For instance, the set $\mathcal{X}^{(k)}$ may correspond to the set of directed paths available in a transportation network configuration (captured by the flow conservation constraints) and the respective $\bp^{(k)}$ may capture the empirical aggregated flow of agents traversing these paths.
+The feasible set instances, denoted by $\mathcal{X}^{(1)},\ldots,\mathcal{X}^{(K)},$ may differ among themselves due to different collections of variables being forced to be zero at different instances, say, due to link dysfunctions/unavailability in networks (or) unavailable pairings at a given point of time.